-After narrowly surviving a plane crash, Bill Hatcher wakes up to discover his life of carefree abandon shattered.
-As a Peace Corps volunteer in Tanzania in the 1990s, he had risen above his own racial prejudices and religious jingoism, and yet had remained emotionally aloft, afraid to commit to the full transformation that was calling to him.

-In spite of misgivings, he returns to Africa.
+When Bill's plane crashes in the Utah desert, he wakes up to discover his life of carefree abandon shattered.
+As a Peace Corps Volunteer in Tanzania in the 1990s, he had begun to awaken to his own racial prejudices and religious jingoism.
+Yet he remained emotionally aloft, afraid to commit to the full transformation that called to him.
+Despite misgivings, he returns to Africa.

 In Kenya, he flies bush planes, guides wilderness courses, and falls in love with a young Kikuyu woman.
 All seems well, until he is attacked and beaten by thugs and then injured when he’s chased by an elephant.
-Still unable to deal with reality, he escapes to Alaska, where he flies still higher and loves even more recklessly.
-Ultimately, the principles of flight force him to make a choice: to fly away again or finally return to Earth as an advocate for social, animal, and environmental justice.
+Unable to deal with reality, he next escapes to Alaska, where he flies still higher and lives more recklessly.
+Ultimately, the principles of flight force him to make a choice: to fly away yet again or to finally return to Earth as an advocate for social, animal, and environmental justice.